-Proof of the Previous Education – the Certificate of Recognition
+Proof of the Previous Education – Recognition of Foreign Education

 In the case you received your previous education in the Czech Republic, you can submit a certified copy of your school-leaving diploma („maturitní vysvědčení“).

-Any student, who received previous education abroad must undergo a process of recognition of foreign education, so called „Nostrification“.
+Any student, who received previous education abroad must undergo a process of recognition of foreign education, called "Nostrifikace" in Czech.

-“Nostrification” means recognition of previously completed level of study.
+Recognition of Foreign Education means recognition of previously completed level of study, that was bot obtained in the Czech Republic.
 This must be recognized by the Czech recognition authority and this process requires your personal presence in the Czech Republic.
-Recognition of your previous study is a necessary prerequisite for your further study in the bachelor study programme.
+Recognition of Foreign Education is a necessary prerequisite for your further study in the bachelor study programme.